heymarco/OmegaUCB/README.md

 ### Installing the dependencies
 We provide an `environment.yml` file for recreating our conda environment.
 The easiest way to recreate it is to execute `conda env create -f environment.yml` from the OmegaUCB-directory.
 In case you run into errors, we advise you to inspect the `environment.yml` file and install missing packages manually.

+### Downloading the advertisement data
+Please download the advertisement data from [Kaggle](https://www.kaggle.com/datasets/madislemsalu/facebook-ad-campaign), unpack the zip file, verify that the name of the csv has the name `data.csv` and place the file in the `data` directory of this project.

 ### Running the experiments
 To reproduce our experimental results, execute `experiment_runner.py`.
 The script will use all cores on your machine.
 On our 30-core machine, the experiments take approximately 24 hours.